A 'nonsense idea' but is Super League still possible without English clubs?

 The very final question of the whole conference was what competition Agnelli thought Juventus would be playing in five years from now.

 "The most premier international competition," he said.
-What will that be it?

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment